TexasInstruments/mcupsdk-core/docs_src/docs/api_guide/examples/drivers/epwm_trip_zone.md

 # External Connections

 - For AM263x-CC:
-    - GPIO60 is connected to GPIO64
+    - GPIO48 is connected to GPIO122
-    - EPWM9_A and EPWM10_A pin can be connected to an oscilloscope to view the waveform.
+    - EPWM9_A and EPWM1_A pin can be connected to an oscilloscope to view the waveform.
 - For AM263x-LP:
     - GPIO11 is connected to GPIO12
     - EPWM9_A and EPWM1_A pin can be connected to an oscilloscope to view the waveform.

 ## AM263X-CC
 When using AM263x-CC with TMDSHSECDOCK (HSEC180 controlCARD Baseboard Docking Station)
-- Connect FSI header (on ControlCard) pin 6 to pin 7
+- Connect HSEC Pin 52 to HSEC Pin 72
-- Connect FSI header (on ControlCard) pin 8 to scope
+- Connect FSI header (on ControlCard) pin 8 to scope for epwm9_A
-- Connect FSI header (on ControlCard) pin 5 to scope
+- Connect HSEC Pin 53 to scope for epwm1_A

 ## AM263X-LP